Home

 "Your site helped us get a better understanding of the country and what things to look for!" - Shanii

 Our tropical Caribbean climate facilitates our renowned diverse ecosystems.
-It shelters, nurtures and stimulates the beautiful plants and animals in Jamaica.
+It shelters, nurtures and stimulates the beautiful plants and animals life in Jamaica.

 Jamaica's plant life however has changed considerably over the centuries.